infokiller/i3-workspace-groups/README.md

   examples below.

 The tools provided use i3 workspace names to store and read the group for each workspace.
-For example, if a user assigns the workspace "mail" to the group "work", it will be renamed to "work:mail".
+For example, if a user assigns the workspace `mail` to the group `work`, it will be renamed to `work:mail`.

 ### Example walk through